JoakimSoderberg/siknas-skylt/README.md

 #### Linux

-This produces all versions under the sketch folder (yes the CLI is buggy).
+This produces all versions under the sketch folder (in theory).
+Best is to use the GUI.

 ```bash
 processing-java --sketch=$(pwd)/examples/flames/ --platform=linux --export